BuddyForms/BuddyForms/readme.txt

 ---

-Upgrade to ‘Professional’ to skyrocket the engagement around your website and gain even more control over submission forms!

-→ Get more information and upgrade at [BuddyForms](https://themekraft.com/buddyforms)

----

 #### Typical Use-Cases that our users create with BuddyForms
 * Post Forms for Blog Posts – Follow your editorial schedule and keep your blog up-to-date by collecting content from different authors
 * Online Directories – Crowdsource categorized data from your community